Sea-BirdScientific/seabirdscientific/README.md

 ## How to add other SeaBird repos to the seabirdscientific package
 This project combines multiple Sea-Bird repos into one python package by adding repos as git submodules and then creating symlinks from the main python module folder to the sbs folder.
 There are 6 easy steps:
-1. Add your repo as a git submodule
+1. From the root directory of this project, add your repo as a git submodule
 ```bash
 git submodule add https://github.com/Sea-BirdScientific/sbs-your-project ./submodules/sbs-your-project
 ```